-Located within the west-central portion of Phase II the site is an 15.79 acre, square shaped, mostly vegetated, parcel that is vacant except one former manufacturing building known as the Number 15 Mill Roll Shop currently used for the manufacture of pet bedding material.
-A electrical substation is located within the site but is excluded from the Brownfield program.
+Located within the northeastern portion of Phase II the site is an 12.08 acre, rectangular shaped, sparsely vegetated, parcel that is vacant except for a road, rail sidings and an electrical sub-station is partially located within the site but is excluded from the brownfield program.
 The mostly rectangular Phase II is approximately 5,800 feet long, averages 1,250 feet wide and is 142.5 acres in size.
 Bisected by Smokes Creek Phase II is flat, covered with slag fill and remnants of former steel manufacturing buildings and foundations.
 Most of the business park is vegetated with natural grasses, shrubs and poplar trees typical of a primary shrub-young forest ecosystem.
 The entire BSC site is fenced with vehicle access limited to one automatic gate.